 When the Bautista arrived in the port of Luanda it was already blessed or maybe it was cursed.
 The ship was originally called Date Maru. (伊達丸 in Japanese) Built in 1613 by Date Masamune, in Tsuki-No-Ura harbour, the ship was one of Japan’s first Japanese-built Western-style sailing ships, a Spanish galleon type.
 Once completed the ship left on October 28, 1613 for Acapulco in Mexico, with around 180 people on board, consisting of 10 samurai of the Shogun (led by the Minister of the Navy Mukai Shooken), 12 samurai from Sendai, 120 Japanese merchants, sailors, and servants, and around 40 Spaniards and Portuguese.
 The ship arrived in Acapulco on January 25, 1614 after three months at sea.
 After a year in Acapulco, the ship returned to Japan on April 28, 1615.
 It seems that around 50 specialists in mining and silver-refining were invited to Japan on this occasion, so that they could help develop the mining industry in the Sendai area.
 A group of Franciscans led by Father Diego de Santa Catalina, sent as a religious embassy to Tokugawa Ieyasu also sailed on the ship.
 The San Juan Bautista arrived in Uraga on August 15, 1615.

 In late 1618 the Bautista would be awarded to Diego Sarmiento de Acuna, the 1st Count of Gondomar who was the Spanish Ambassador to the English King James IV’s court for services rendered.
 From this transfer the Bautista would have one more mission.
-Captained by Manuel Mendes De Acuna, the ship would sail from the Port of Luanda where Captain Acuna would purchase 350 enslaved Africans to transport and sell in Vera Cruz, New Spain, now Mexico.
+Captained by Manuel Mendes De Acuna, kin of Gondomar, the ship would sail to the Port of Luanda where Captain Acuna would purchase 350 enslaved Africans to transport and sell in Vera Cruz, New Spain, now Mexico.
 The enslaved were captured by the Imbangala during the Portuguese invasion of the Kingdom of Ndongo and were now headed to the silver mines of Vera Cruz.
 (We will re-visit their origin again soon)

 The White Lion